mahatiUMM/mahati-backend/README.md

 ## Introduction

-MAHATI API using prisma and MySQL
+MAHATI Rest API using Prisma ORM

 ## Table of Contents